Barbara Feldon: Career

 Feldon made guest appearances five times on The Dean Martin Show from 1968 to 1972, singing and dancing and performing in comedy skits.
 She also appeared on Rowan & Martin's Laugh-In.
 After her starring TV role, she guest-starred in several 1970s television series, including The Carol Burnett Show (season 3, episode 17 (1970)), Thriller (season 1, episode 1 (1973)), The Name of the Game, McMillan & Wife and Lorne Greene's Griff.

-Her TV movies include Let's Switch!
-(1975) with Barbara Eden, and the cult-classic thriller A Vacation in Hell (1979) with Maureen McCormick and Priscilla Barnes.
+Her TV movies include Getting Away from It All (1972) with Larry Hagman, Let's Switch!
+(1975) with Barbara Eden, Before and After (1979) with Patty Duke, and the cult-classic thriller A Vacation in Hell (1979) with Maureen McCormick and Priscilla Barnes.
 She voiced the character Patti Bear in the 1973 animated television special The Bear Who Slept Through Christmas.

 Feldon's feature films included Fitzwilly (1967), Smile (1975), and No Deposit, No Return (1976).
-Her last film to date is 2006's Last Request, a comedy with T.R.
-Knight, Danny Aiello, and Joe Piscopo.
+Her last film to date is 2006's Last Request, a comedy with T. R. Knight, Danny Aiello, and Joe Piscopo.

-In 1978 she was Bob Eubanks' very first co-host of the annual January 1 Tournament of Roses Parade in Pasadena.
+In 1978 she was Bob Eubanks's first co-host of the annual January 1 Tournament of Roses Parade in Pasadena.
+In 1982, Feldon appeared at Denver's Elitch Theatre in What I Did Last Summer.

 Feldon reprised her role as "Agent 99" in the made-for-television film Get Smart, Again!
 (1989) and in a short-lived revival of Get Smart in 1995.
 She wrote and provided audio commentaries and introductions for the DVD release of the original Get Smart series in 2006, but did not take part in the 2008 film adaptation that starred Steve Carell as Maxwell Smart.
-Feldon guest-starred as a former TV spy star on a 1993 episode (season one, episode 20) of Mad About You, as Diane "Spy Girl" Caldwell.
+Feldon guest-starred as a former TV spy star on a 1993 season one episode of Mad About You as Diane "Spy Girl" Caldwell.

-She played Lauren Hudson, Sam Malone's annual Valentine's Day love interest, in the 1991 Cheers episode "Sam Time Next Year" (S9, EP 19).
+Feldon played Lauren Hudson, Sam Malone's annual Valentine's Day love interest, in the 1991 Cheers episode "Sam Time Next Year".

 Feldon's distinctive voice has been heard in numerous TV and radio commercials and film and TV documentaries.
 She has occasionally acted in off-Broadway plays but said she is "no longer interested in performing".

 Feldon is an accomplished writer and is still actively writing.
 In 2015, she had two editorial pieces featured in Metropolitan Magazine.
-She wrote a book, Living Alone and Loving It, in 2003.
+She wrote two books, Living Alone and Loving It, in 2003, and "Getting Smarter: A Memoir" in 2021.

 Personal life

 Feldon has been the actress's last name since she married Lucien Verdoux-Feldon in 1958.
-They divorced in 1967.
+They divorced in 1967 due to Lucien's growing drug addiction.
 In 1968, while living in Los Angeles, she began a 12-year relationship with Get Smart producer Burt Nodella.
-She does not have any children.
-Upon ending her relationship, she moved back to New York City, where she lived as of 2020.
+Upon ending her relationship, she moved back to New York City, and was still living there as of 2024.